MirageNet/Mirage/README.md

 ### Windows

 1) Install the [git Windows Client](https://git-scm.com/download/win) or use your favorite git client (Fork, SourceTree, etc).
-    Note that cloning the repository using a GUI tool should be fairly straight forward, we'll omit this for a command line example.
+    Note that cloning the repository using a GUI tool should be fairly straightforward, we'll omit this for a command line example.
-3) As administrator, clone this repo with symbolic links support using Git Bash:
+3) As an administrator, clone this repo with symbolic links support using Git Bash:
     ```sh
     cd C:\UnityProjects\DontReallyUseThisExamplePath
     mkdir MirageNetworking
     git clone -c core.symlinks=true https://github.com/MirageNet/Mirage.git
     ```
-    It you don't want to use administrator, [add symlink support](https://www.joshkel.com/2018/01/18/symlinks-in-windows/) to your account.
+    If you don't want to use administrator, [add symlink support](https://www.joshkel.com/2018/01/18/symlinks-in-windows/) to your account.
     If you don't enable symlinks, you will be able to work on Mirage but Unity will not see the examples.
 3) Open in Unity 2020.3 LTS or later and have fun!